riktenx/damage-counter/README.md

-# Example
+# Damage Counter
-An example greeter plugin
+This plugin will display the damage you did to a boss.